Ages 35-40, First Years Overseas

 I had an on-off relationship with Thai programmers and the small internet community in Thailand, and all too easily drifted back into consulting to the multinationals.

-In retrospect, the years 1995 to 1997 were a golden time in my life, when I learned a lot and expanded my horizons.
+In retrospect, the years 1995 to 1997 were a golden time in my life, when I learned a lot and expanded my horizons, but things changed dramatically in 1997.

 The 1997 Asia Economic Collapse